dnvriend/akka-persistence-query-extensions/README.md

 ```

 # Whats new?
+- v0.0.6 (2016-07-24)
+  - Change to the Journal API, the apply() must not be used as it expresses the wrong intention.
+Apply should be used for function application only.
+  - Replaced the .apply with .writer which expresses the intension correctly.
+  - Reversed the order of the arguments as defaults should be on the right side.

 - v0.0.5 (2016-07-23)
   - Moved all non-akka-persistence components to the non-official [akka-stream-extensions](https://github.com/dnvriend/akka-stream-extensions) project.
   - Journal by default uses the non-official EventWriter bulk API, which is only supported by [akka-persistence-jdbc](https://github.com/dnvriend/akka-persistence-jdbc) and [akka-persistence-inmemory](https://github.com/dnvriend/akka-persistence-inmemory) for bulk loading events.